A two-year externally funded project by:

 This project will build a simulation model to solve the problem of how to best take many samples of bulk products for food safety testing.
 That way, industries can use that knowledge to create sampling plans, and sampling devices, for their products that achieve important food safety goals.
 The general objective of this project is to build a validated and ready-to-use simulation model of bulk product sampling to improving sampling plans.
 The specific aims are:

-- Specific Aim 1.
-Build a bulk product sampling simulation model for food safety testing.
+- Build a bulk product sampling simulation model for food safety testing.

-- Specific Aim 2.
-Validate the simulation model against reported bulk product sampling.
+- Validate the simulation model against reported bulk product sampling.

-- Specific Aim 3.
-Validate corn-aflatoxin simulation against experimental Texas corn sampling.
+- Validate corn-aflatoxin simulation against experimental Texas corn sampling.

-- Specific Aim 4.
-Build a user interface to parameterize the simulation model by answering a series of web-based questions.
+- Build a user interface to parameterize the simulation model by answering a series of web-based questions.

 And additional information on the funder’s website of projects.